mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **2.5 Invalid use of ALLOWED_HOSTS**

 - Create an OIDC configured client with auth mechanism properties `{"ENVIRONMENT": "azure", "ALLOWED_HOSTS": []}`.

 - Assert it returns a client configuration error upon client creation, or client connect if your driver validates on connection.

+- Create an OIDC configured client with auth mechanism properties `{"OIDC_CALBACK": "<callback object>", "ALLOWED_HOSTS": []}`.

+- Assert it returns a client configuration error upon client creation, or client connect if your driver validates on connection.

+**2.6 ALLOWED_HOSTS defaults ignored**

+If it is possible to validate an authentication without making a connection, for example by instantiating an authenticator class directly, test the following combinations:

+- Create a MongoCredential for OIDC with a machine callback property.

+- Create an Authenticator object for "example.com" that does not result in an error.

+- Create a MongoCredential for OIDC with an `ENVIRONMENT` of "test".

+- Create an Authenticator object for "example.com" that does not result in an error.

 ### (3) Authentication Failure